 Minor withdrawal symptoms usually continue during this time.
 These symptoms may include headache, tremors, and stomach upset.
 If a person goes through only minor withdrawal, their symptoms usually peak at 18 to 24 hours and start to decrease after four to five days.

 48 hours to 72 hours

-Some people experience a severe form of alcohol withdrawal that doctors call the delirium tremens (DTs) or alcohol withdrawal delirium.
+Some people experience a severe form of alcohol withdrawal known as DTs.
 A person with this condition can have a very high heart rate, seizures, or a high body temperature.

 This is the time when alcohol withdrawal symptoms are usually at their worst.
 In rare cases, moderate withdrawal symptoms can last for a month.
 These include rapid heart rate and illusions (seeing things that aren’t there).

-According to a 2015 article in the New England Journal of Medicine, an estimated 50 percent of people with an alcohol use disorder go through withdrawal symptoms when they stop drinking.
-Doctors estimate 3 to 5 percent of people will have severe symptoms.
+According to a 2015 article, an estimated 50 percent of people with an alcohol use disorder go through withdrawal symptoms when they stop drinking.
+Doctors estimate that 3 to 5 percent of people will have severe symptoms.

 Multiple factors can affect how long it may take you to withdraw from alcohol.
 A doctor will consider all these factors when estimating how long-lasting and how severe your symptoms may be.

 - abnormal liver function

 - history of seizures with alcohol withdrawals